 The BatteryBar icon, as you can see in pictures, is modern and blends very well with other system icons on the taskbar such as Wi-Fi and Volume.

-Hover the mouse over BatteryBar percentage to see information about the actual capacity of the battery, discharge rate, remaining time, full runtime, battery wear and elapsed time since last charge.
+Hover the mouse over BatteryBar percentage to see information about the actual capacity of the battery, discharge rate, remaining time, full runtime, battery wear, and elapsed time since the last charge.

-Overall, BatteryBar program is a ridiculously simple program and works with Windows 7, Windows 8 and Windows 8.1 as well.
+Overall, the BatteryBar program is ridiculously simple and works with Windows 7, Windows 8, and Windows 8.1 as well.

 If you’re looking for a smart way to show battery percentage on your Windows 10 taskbar, download BatteryBar basic version (free) right away.

-To close BatteryBar program, right-click on it and then click Close Toolbar option.
+To close the BatteryBar program, right-click on it and then click the Close Toolbar option.